DilanCF/CMSC412_notes/lecture/Lecture16.md

 Everything is with respect to an address space

-We want to have an address sapce to bemappped in th end
+We want to have an address space to be mapped in the end

-Maintainning tables is one way to do address translation
+Maintaining tables is one way to do address translation

 What do we keep in memory?
 * up to implementation

 ![Alt text](image-4.png)

-Even when we are talking about virtual address sapce, it needs to exist somewhere
+Even when we are talking about virtual address space, it needs to exist somewhere
 * USually secondary storage

 From which, whenever we need any part, we take it in